han669669/saas-search/memory-bank/activeContext.md

 *   Added a category field to each SaaS solution in `data.js`.
 *   Implemented a table to display all SaaS solutions, categorized by their category, with their name and pricing.
 *   Improved the UI of the table with consistent styling and responsiveness.
+*   Added a tagline to encourage SaaS providers to contribute their solutions.
+*   Improved the styling of the tagline in the footer.
+*   Updated the contributing section of the README.

 **Next Steps:**
 *   Explore caching strategies to further improve loading times.
 *   Consider adding a search function to the table.
 *   Consider implementing a database with pre-computed embeddings for improved scalability and performance.
+*   Monitor the number of contributions from SaaS providers.

 **Active Decisions and Considerations:**
 *   Using the OpenRouter API and the `liquid/lfm-7b` model for semantic search.